 We have more than 300 members, most of whom represent cultural organisations, but also including some networks, collectives and self-employed individuals.

 You can view our members (alphabetical order) in PDF form in either this GAI members’ list or at the end of the current Green Arts Initiative Annual Report (the next edition will be published in early 2022).
-We intend to add a searchable members’ database (without personal information) to our site soon.

 Need to make a change?